bureado/awesome-software-supply-chain-security/README.md

 * [General availability of SLSA3 Generic Generator for GitHub Actions](https://slsa.dev/blog/2022/08/slsa-github-workflows-generic-ga)
   * [GitHub - slsa-framework/slsa-github-generator: Language-agnostic SLSA provenance generation for Github Actions](https://github.com/slsa-framework/slsa-github-generator)
 * [technosophos/helm-gpg: Chart signing and verification with GnuPG for Helm.](https://github.com/technosophos/helm-gpg)
+* [GitHub - cashapp/pivit](https://github.com/cashapp/pivit) is a command line tool for managing x509 certificates stored on smart cards with PIV applet support that is fully compatible with `git`
 * [notaryproject/notary: Notary is a project that allows anyone to have trust over arbitrary collections of data](https://github.com/notaryproject/notary)
   * [notaryproject/roadmap: Roadmap for NotaryV2](https://github.com/notaryproject/roadmap)
   * [notaryproject/notation: Notation is a project to add signatures as standard items in the registry ecosystem, and to build a set of simple tooling for signing and verifying these signatures.
 Based on Notary V2 standard.](https://github.com/notaryproject/notation)